micahcantor/blog/content/blog/js_of_ocaml-dead-code/index.md

 ![CFG for the previous example](./cfg2.svg)

 In this case, control moves from the entry block to the body of `foo`, and then is returned to the caller.
 On inspection, we can see that `y` is only used in `z`, and `z` is never used.
 Therefore, `y` and `foo` should both be marked dead.
 But crucially, this property can't be determined just from the CFG.
 Instead, we need to consider the liveness of each variable where `y` is used (in this case, just `z`).
-In fact, if `y` was used in the definition of 100 other variables, we would need to analyze the liveness each one to determine if `foo` is live or dead.

 In essence, to determine the liveness of return values, we need a graph of all variables in the program, where edges represent dependencies between them.
 Suddenly, the task of dead code elimination seems much more difficult: rather than a single pass over the CFG, we need track the liveness of each variable, then propagate information about their usage back to all of their dependencies.
 This is indeed the strategy taken by the new pass that we'll describe in more detail later.